 The Bachelor’s programme in European Public Administration is a three-year programme that leads to the title Bachelor of Science.
 You can specialize in Public Administration or European Studies.
 Each academic year is made up of four modules, each with its own theme.

 The first year

 The first year provides you with a solid basis, offering modules on technology, organization, policy and governance.
 These modules will provide you and your fellow students with a shared foundation from which to pursue your interests.
-You will develop a broad and integrated perspective, with a focus on the European context.
+You will develop a broad and integrated perspective.

 The second year